 The Cannabis Education Center provides skilled workforce training to prepare our students for lucrative careers in the cannabis industry, public education events around opportunities and entrepreneurship, and social equity training through the state's Cannabis Control Commission's program.

-The Cannabis Education Center was founded by Holyoke Community College and the Cannabis Community Care & Research Network (C3RN).
+The Cannabis Education Center is a partnership of Holyoke Community College and Elevate.
 The CEC's mission is to create an innovative learning space for those interested in joining the cannabis workforce as an employee or entrepreneur.
 The Center provides the following resources: